aijose/CarND-Path-Planning-Project/project_report.md

 #### Keep Lane State

-In this state, the sticks to its current lane.
+In this state, the ego vehicle sticks to its current lane.
 The key task in this state is controlling the velocity.
-Once the velocity is known the trajectory can be easily determined by incrementally updating the vehicle position.
+Once the velocity is known, the trajectory can be easily determined by incrementally updating the vehicle position.
 For this purpose the vehicle can be assumed to be in three "sub-states":

-1. "Very close (VC)" to the vehicle ahead (corresponding to a distance less than 10 units).
+1. "Very close" to the vehicle ahead (corresponding to a distance less than 10 units).
 In this state, the vehicle velocity is decreased more drastically and linearly proportionate to the distance from the vehicle ahead.
-This sub-state is particularly important when a car from the adjacent lane abruptly changes into ego vehicles lane at a very close distance.
-Rapid acceleration is critical to avoid collision in such situations.
+This sub-state is particularly important when a car from an adjacent lane abruptly changes into ego vehicles lane at a very close distance.
+Rapid deceleration is critical to avoid collision in such situations.

-2. "Too close (TC)" to the vehicle ahead (corresponding to a distance between 10 and 30 units).
+2. "Too close" to the vehicle ahead (corresponding to a distance between 10 and 30 units).
 In this state, the vehicle velocity is decreased less drastically and linearly proportionate to the distance from the vehicle ahead.
+Additionally, the ego vehicle's velocity is reduced only if its velocity is greater than the vehicle ahead.

 3. Far away from the vehicle ahead (corresponding to a distance greater than 30 units).
   In this state, the vehicle velocity is increased at a constant acceleration until the vehicle reaches a velocity of 49 mph beyond which it is keep constant.

-Trajectory generation for the KL state is relatively straightforward since it does not involve lane change.
-This is described in more detail in the section on trajectory generation.
+Trajectory generation for the KL state  is described in more detail in a later section on trajectory generation.

 #### Lane Change Left and Lane Change Right States